-Abigail Donner is a skilled public health professional with 16 years of experience advancing equity as a key programmatic outcome, particularly for women and girls.
-She has broad programmatic experience, including gender integration, female empowerment, maternal/child health, vector control, and population health metrics.
-Donner is a master trainer on gender equality and social inclusion who builds capacity across Abt’s portfolio for intersectional gender integration.
-She has worked with implementing agencies and academic and research institutions in more than a dozen countries in Asia, Africa, the Middle East, North America and Latin America/Caribbean.
+Abigail Donner is a public health and diversity professional with more than 16 years of experience advancing equity as a key programmatic outcome.
+Her equity experience includes programming across the global health space, with particular emphasis on the needs of women and girls.
+Donner is a master trainer on gender equality and social inclusion who builds capacity across Abt’s portfolio for an intersectional approach to equity, diversity, and inclusion (EDI).
+Her expertise also includes strategic and operational planning and program design and delivery.
+She has worked with implementing agencies and academic and research institutions in more than a dozen countries in Asia, Africa, the Middle East, North America, Latin America, and the Caribbean.

 Before coming to Abt, she worked under Majid Ezzati at the Harvard T.H.
 Chan School of Public Health.
 Among other tasks, she coordinated the Nutrition Impact Model Study, a Gates Foundation project to estimate global levels and trends of maternal and child under-nutrition.
 The Lancet published this work.
 As program coordinator and monitoring and evaluation consultant for Mass General/Brigham, she coordinated a program to reduce disparities and decrease time from screening to diagnosis for breast and cervical cancer among low-income women.